singular-gpispace/framework/README.md

 ```

-Moreover, we need a directory for temporary files
+Moreover, we need a directory for temporary files, which should be accessible from all machines involved in the computation:

 ```bash
 mkdir ${install_ROOT}/temp